 The BYTE_TEST register can optionally be used as a dummy read register when assuring minimum write-to-read or read-to-read timing.
 Refer to Section 8.4.2, "Special Restrictions on Back-to Back Write-Read Cycles," on page 101 and Section 8.4.3, "Special Restrictions on Back-to-Back Read Cycles," on page 105 for additional information.

-BITS DESCRIPTION TYPE DEFAULT 31:0 Byte Test (BYTE_TEST) This field reflects the current byte ordering RO 87654321h
+Bľ ITS DESCRIPTION TYPE DEFAULT 31 1:0 Byte Test (BYTE_TEST) This field reflects the current byte ordering RO 87654321h on page 121.

 14.2.9.3 Hardware Configuration Register (HW_CFG)